tseymourmusic/4iAI-Monograph/monographs/NEURO_SOMATIC_MONOGAPH.md

 1\. **The Evolving Baseline**: Because non-linear pattern matching processes data at high frequencies, the execution of a project actively generates new theoretical variables **while the work is being built**.

 2\. **Structural Hypocrisy Intolerance:** A linear worker considers a task "complete" when it satisfies a superficial functional requirement.
-The 2e mind cannot consider a framework valid if an identified variable remains un-integrated.
-Leaving a newly unlocked insight floating outside the system framework is experienced as severe, intolerable cognitive friction.
+The 2e mind cannot consider a open standard valid if an identified variable remains un-integrated.
+Leaving a newly unlocked insight floating outside the system open standard is experienced as severe, intolerable cognitive friction.

 3\. **The Refactoring Loop:** Consequently, the 2e individual will continuously refactor, re-architect, and calibrate systems that appear "perfectly fine" to others.
 This is not aesthetic vanity; it is the mandatory execution of a validation loop designed to restore total structural equilibrium across an evolving matrix of information.